TIBCOSoftware/bw-tooling/prometheus-integration/README.md

 To enable Prometheus monitoring for applications running in PCF follow the below steps:
 * Set BW_PROMETHEUS_ENABLE environment variable to TRUE in the manifest.yml file of the application.
+* (Since 2.7.2 and above) Set the JVM variable -Dbw.engine.enable.audit.events=true to the BW_JAVA_OPTS environment variable
 * Add JAR of this plugin in addons/jar folder and build the buildpack.
 * Push your application to the cloud using newly created buildpack.
 Once application gets started you would be able to see the Prometheus metrics at applications-routable-url/merics endpoint.
 * Add promregator.yml file and run the Promregator server using below command: <br/>